-Comments will be accepted on both the LRTP and TIP amendments through October 13, 2017.
+Comments will be accepted on both the TIP and UPWP amendments through January 15, 2018.

 The Planning Section of the Transportation Division acts as staff to the Missoula Metropolitan Planning Organization (MPO), a regional transportation planning body for the Metropolitan Planning Area (MPA) that includes the City of Missoula and the adjacent urban areas of Missoula County.